tomjp90/Final_Project/README.md

 We have supplemented the house price data with the Victorian crime rates, which can be found [here](https://discover.data.vic.gov.au/dataset/crime-by-location-data-table)

-## Libraries and technologies used
+## Libraries and Technologies

 - Machine Learning
 	- XGBoost
 	- Joblib
+        - Scikit-learn
+        - Pandas

 - Back end
 	- Flask